joshmaxsilverman/joshmaxsilverman.github.io/_posts/2107-07-09-movie-critics.md

 The chart has an obvious pattern, which can be repeated for any  number of showings without a need for additional critics.
 And a similar chart can be made for any number $s$ of screens, with $s^2$ lines, and again needing to re-use the chart twice, for a total (after eliminating redundancies) of $3s^2-2s$ critics for any number of showings.

-I do rather doubt that this scheme is optimal, as among 21 critics, $21 \times 10 \times 9 /2 $, or 945, movie pairs are covered---more than half redundantly.
+I do doubt that this scheme is optimal, as among 21 critics, $21 \times 10 \times 9 /2 $, or 945, movie pairs are covered---more than half redundantly.

 <br>